auroraji2906/Ego4D_EpisodicMemory_Group19/README.md

 ## Repository Structure

 - `STEP4_TEMPORAL_LOCALIZATION/`
   Notebooks for Step 4 of the project: training and evaluating VSLBase, VSLNet, and a variant of VSLNet with non-shared encoders for text and video, using EgoVLP or Omnivore features.
+The four notebooks included are:
+  - `VSLBase_EgoVLP.ipynb` – Train/evaluate VSLBase using EgoVLP features
+  - `VSLBase_Omnivore.ipynb` – Train/evaluate VSLBase using Omnivore features
+  - `VSLNet_EgoVLP_and_modified.ipynb` – Train/evaluate VSLNet and its variant using EgoVLP features
+  - `VSLNet_Omnivore_and_modified.ipynb` – Train/evaluate VSLNet and its variant using Omnivore features

 - `STEP5_EXTENSION_LLaVA/`
   Notebooks for Step 5 (qualitative extension):